Reborn (Northern Kings album)

-Reborn is the first full-length album by Finnish heavy metal cover supergroup Northern Kings, released on October 31, 2007.
-The album sold over 17,000 copies in Finland alone and thus was certified gold.
+Reborn is the debut studio album by Finnish heavy metal cover supergroup Northern Kings, released on October 31, 2007.
+The album sold over 17,000 copies in Finland alone and was certified gold.

-Two singles were released from this album: "We Don't Need Another Hero" (Tina Turner cover, from the soundtrack of Mad Max Beyond Thunderdome) and "Hello" (Lionel Richie cover).
+Two singles were released from the album: "We Don't Need Another Hero" (Tina Turner cover, from the soundtrack of Mad Max Beyond Thunderdome) and "Hello" (Lionel Richie cover).
 A music video was also produced for the first single.